lucasgray/lucasblog/data/blog/alloy-2023.md

 # Looking Back

 We had a lot of work to do last year.
 A Mongo database that didn't synch with our payment processor or CRM being the primary problem.
-The launch was breakneck speed and the backend architect before I joined was a random contractor from Upwork who was quite bad (both at code and design).
+The launch was breakneck speed and the backend lead developer/architect wasn't very forward thinking.

 ### System Level "Don't Repeat Yourself"